dotnet/AspNetCore.Docs/aspnet/security/authorization/roles.rst

   options.AddPolicy("ElevatedRights", policy =>
                     policy.RequireRole("Administrator", "PowerUser", "BackupAdministrator"));

-This example would authorize any user who has a role of Administrator, PowerUser and/or BackupAdministrator.
+This example would authorize any user who has any of the Administrator, PowerUser or BackupAdministrator roles.